 Luminous arcs stack and shimmer near Davos, Switzerland.
 From top to bottom, centered on the Sun at 12 degrees elevation: the 22-degree halo, the gull-winged upper tangent arc, the supralateral arc, all topped by the circumzenithal arc.
 Appearing inside the 22-degree halo is a vertical sun pillar, which ends with a faint and very rare v-shaped Moilanen arc, and a portion of the horizontal parhelic circle.
 Parhelia brighten the sides of the 22-degree halo.
 Also easily noticeable in this portrai is the relative dark halo interior compared to the brighter but decreasing intensity of its outer edge.
 Photo by Christian Rixen.

-Above: a creased and puckered auroral curtain sheathes the zenith in clear and very cold air over Fairbanks, Alaska.
-A three-second exposure by photographer Jan Curtis preserved its stark loveliness.
-Below, from left to right: iridescence through rocket exhaust; negative lightning barrage; mock mirage green flash; glory phenomena surrounding an airplane’s shadow
+Left: a creased and puckered auroral curtain sheathes the zenith in clear and very cold air over Fairbanks, Alaska.
+A three-second exposure by photographer Jan Curtis preserved its stark loveliness.240 pages hardcover Harry N. Abram Books ISBN: 0-8109-9397-X Below from left to right: iridescence through rocket exhaust; negative lightning barrage; mock mirage green flash; glory phenomena surrounding an airplane’s shadow